-In addition, FH will publish its notice for selection of PBV proposals for two consecutive days in the same newspapers and trade journals which were used to solicit the proposals.
+In addition, FH will publish its notice for selection of PBV proposals for two consecutive days, or at least one day per week for at least two consecutive weeks in the same newspapers and trade journals which were used to solicit the proposals.
 The announcement will include the name of the owner that was selected for the PBV program.
 FH will also post the notice of owner selection on its electronic web site.